 “If I am incapable of washing dishes joyfully, if I want to finish them quickly so I can go and have dessert, I will be equally incapable of enjoying my dessert.
 With the fork in my hand, I will be thinking about what to do next, and the texture and flavor of the desert, together with the pleasure of eating it, will be lost.
 I will always be dragged into the future, never able to live in the present moment.”

-Throughout your day, see if there are moments where you can be fully present.
+Throughout your day, see if there are moments when you can be fully present.
 Notice your thoughts and feelings without judging them, notice the sensations in your body.
-Each time you do this, you’re strengthening your awareness and, in turn, your mental health.
+Each time you do this, you’re strengthening your awareness, which in turn improves your mental health.

 Developing an ability to turn on your body’s natural relaxation response can help you become more resilient against stress.
 When your breathing slows down and your muscle tension releases, you’ll feel the effects in both your mind and body.

-You may have heard the term “forest bathing,” and wondered what it was.
+You may have heard the term “forest bathing” and wondered what it was.
 It sounds pleasant and a bit majestic, right?
-Originally from Japan, forest bathing or shinrin-yoku is about “taking in the forest through our senses.”
+Originally from Japan, forest bathing or Shinrin-yoku (森林浴) means “taking in the forest through our senses.”
 There’s no actual bath involved.
 Instead, it’s the act of bathing your senses in nature.

 Researchers have found that spending time in the forest can benefit your mental health.
-For example, walking in forests compared to urban centers has been shown to buffer against depression, anxiety, and exhaustion.
-While you’re at it, it may also improve your immune function and increase your heart health.
+For example, walking in forests, compared to urban centers, has been shown to buffer against depression, anxiety, and exhaustion.
+While you’re at it, it may also boost your immune function and improve your heart health.

-People have been writing in journals for at least a thousand years when men and women of the 11th-century Japanese court kept “pillow books” in their sleeping quarters.
-In the 21st century, scientists began to study the benefits of journaling for your mental health.
+People have been writing in journals for at least a thousand years.
+Men and women of the 11th-century Japanese court kept “pillow books” in their sleeping quarters.
+In the 21st century, scientists began to study the benefits of journaling for mental health.

 If journaling repels you, take heart in knowing that you don’t have to write for hours at a time to reap the mental health benefits.
-Try writing for just 10 minutes a day one or two days per week.
-You can free-write about the day, a memory from your childhood, your goals, an experience at work, your dream trip…any topic is fair game.
-You’ll probably find that you start with one topic and end up on a totally separate topic when the 10 minutes is up.
+Try writing for just 10 minutes a day, one or two days per week.
+You can free-write about the day, a memory from your childhood, your goals, an experience at work, or your dream trip – any topic is fair game.
+You’ll probably find that you start with one topic and end up on a totally separate topic when the 10 minutes are up.

 The one caveat is that if you find yourself writing about something painful, try to spend a few minutes of your time exploring ways that you’ve coped (or would like to cope).
 And if you’re often writing about things that are bothering you, leave aside a couple of minutes to brainstorm how you might like to deal with the situation moving forward.